alecthomas/tuplespace/README.md

 This is an implementation of a [tuple space](http://www.mcs.anl.gov/~itf/dbpp/text/node44.html) as a RESTful HTTP service.

- It implementation has the following constraints and/or features:
+It has the following constraints and/or features:

 - "Tuples" are arbitrary maps. *Strict tuples are less obvious and more restrictive in how they can be used.*
 - Tuples can be matched using arbitrary expressions. eg. `age > 36`. *Again, to bypass the restrictions of strict tuple matching.*